wandb/docs/docs/guides/track/log/log-models.md

 <summary>Example: Log a model to a run</summary>

-In the proceeding code snippet, a path to the model file(s) `/local/dir/70154.h5` is passed in.
-When the user logged the model with `log_model`, they gave the model artifact a name of `model.h5`.
+In the proceeding code snippet, a path to the model file `/local/dir/70154.h5` is provided to the `path` parameter.

 ```python
 import wandb